aichaos/rivescript-js/README.md

 Both shell scripts accept command line parameters:

 * `--debug`: enables verbose debug logging.
+* `--watch`: watch the reply folder for changes and automatically reload the bot when files are modified.
 * `--utf8`: enables UTF-8 mode.

 When using RiveScript.js as a library, the synopsis is as follows: